Example-Based Framework for Perceptually Guided Audio Texture Generation: Abstract

 \section{Abstract}

-Generative models for synthesizing audio textures explicitly encode controllability by conditioning the model with labelled data.
-While datasets for audio textures can be easily recorded in-the-wild, semantically labeling them is expensive, time-consuming, and prone to errors due to human annotator subjectivity.
-Thus, to control generation, there is a need to automatically infer user-defined perceptual factors of variation in the latent space of a generative model while modelling unlabeled textures.
-In this paper, we propose an example-based framework to determine vectors to guide texture generation based on user-defined semantic attributes.
-By synthesizing a few synthetic examples to indicate the presence or absence of a semantic attribute, we can infer the guidance vectors in the latent space of a generative model to control that attribute during generation.
-Our results show that our method is capable of finding perceptually relevant and deterministic guidance vectors for controllable generation for both discrete as well as continuous textures.
-Furthermore, we demonstrate the application of this method to other tasks such as selective semantic attribute transfer.
+Controllable generation in StyleGANs is usually achieved by training the model using labeled data.
+For audio textures, however, there is currently a lack of large semantically labeled datasets.
+Therefore, to control generation, we develop a method for semantic control over an unconditionally trained StyleGAN in the absence of such labeled datasets.
+In this paper, we propose an example-based framework to determine guidance vectors for audio texture generation based on user-defined semantic attributes.
+Our approach leverages the semantically disentangled latent space of an unconditionally trained StyleGAN.
+By using a few synthetic examples to indicate the presence or absence of a semantic attribute, we infer the guidance vectors in the latent space of the StyleGAN to control that attribute during generation.
+Our results show that our framework can find user-defined and perceptually relevant guidance vectors for controllable generation for audio textures.
+Furthermore, we demonstrate an application of our framework to other tasks, such as selective semantic attribute transfer.